yuliiache/koloicons/README.md

 - @param {string} [iconSize] optional - see below at API categories (server return '48px' by default)
 - @param {string} [iconStyle] optional - see below at API categories (server return 'line' by default)
 - @param {string} [isFree] optional - one of: string 'true' or empty string (TODO: yes, it should be fixed, use boolean)
-- @param {string} [withTags] optional - one of: string 'withTags' or empty string (TODO: yes, it should be fixed, use boolean)

 ```sh
 getIcons({